Worst-Case Analysis for a Leader-follower Partially Observable Stochastic Game: A Security Application

 \subsection{Problem Description}

-Liquid egg products are widely used by the food service industry and as ingredients in other food products such as mayonnaise and ice cream (USDA 2015).
-A deliberate contamination in the liquid egg products by an adversary will breach food safety, leading to excessive morbidity and mortality. \\

-Figure \ref{overviewprocess} is an overview of a liquid egg production process.
-The critical components of the process identified by Zhang (2013) in Figure \ref{liquidprocess} include collecting vats, raw material tanks, pasteurization, and finished product tanks.
+Liquid egg products are widely used by the food service industry and as ingredients in other food products such as mayonnaise and ice cream (United States Department of Agriculture Food Safety and Inspection Service 2015).
+A deliberate contamination in the liquid egg products by an adversary will breach food safety, leading to excessive morbidity and mortality.
+Zhang (2013) identified the critical components of a liquid egg production process, including collecting vats, raw material tanks, pasteurization, and finished product tanks (Fig. \ref{liquidprocess}).
 An unknown adversary may use this system as a toxin delivery vehicle by inserting a toxin (e.g., botulinum) at these components (``targets").
-The consequence of such attacks occurred at each component is defined as the number of contaminated packages.
-The numerical values of the consequence have been analyzed in literature. \\
+The consequence of such attacks occurred at each component is defined as the number of contaminated packages, and the numerical values of the consequence have been analyzed in literature.

-We now illustrate how to use the developed method to support the production manager in selecting a sequence of actions to protect against an unknown adversary, in order to maximize the long-run productivity of the liquid egg production facility.
+We now illustrate how to use the developed method to support the production manager with limited resources in selecting a sequence of actions for protecting the system against an unknown adversary, in order to maximize the long-run productivity of the production facility.
 We allow for multiple attacks and each attack can be successful or unsuccessful.
 An unsuccessful attack occurs when the adversary launches an attack but fails to insert any toxin to the system (e.g., the adversary is caught by the manager during the attack).
 Thus, the production process will not be affected, and the manager needs to prepare for next possible attacks.
 After a successful attack, however, the manager has to stop the production process to remove inserted toxin and clean up the system.
 Thus, the game stops whenever a successful attack occurs.
-As the pasteurization process can significantly reduce the effectiveness of the botulinum toxin, we assume the manager needs to protect three targets: Collecting Vat (Target 1), Raw Production Tank (Target 2), and the Finished Product Tank (Target 3).\\
+As the pasteurization process can significantly reduce the effectiveness of the botulinum toxin, we assume the manager needs to protect three targets: Collecting Vat (Target 1), Raw Production Tank (Target 2), and the Finished Product Tank (Target 3).